 You’ve decided to use a survey or poll to learn more about your audience.

+You have a list of people to survey and the right online survey tool in place.
 Now all you need to do is to write your survey questions.

 Sounds easy enough, doesn’t it?